Skip to content

 Expansion of the stop: If a stop is initially justified on one basis, a police officer cannot expand the scope or length of the police investigation without additional, reasonable suspicion to support the expansion.
 And a police officer may expand the scope of the stop only if the officer has reasonable, articulable suspicion that the person is engaged in criminal activity.

 So, to expand the scope of the stop, “the officer must have a particularized and objective basis for suspecting the particular person stopped of criminal activity.”
 United States v.
-Cortez, 449 U.S. 411, 417-18 (1981).
+Cortez, 449 US 411, 417-18 (US Supreme Court 1981).
 And this applies to a prolonged detention as well as a stop-and-frisk.

 “In assessing whether a detention is too long in duration to be justified as an investigative stop, we consider it appropriate to examine whether the police diligently pursued a means of investigation that was likely to confirm or dispel their suspicions quickly, during which time it was necessary to detain the defendant.”

 If there was no objective reason to expand or prolong the initial Fourth Amendment seizure, subsequent investigative questioning, requests for consent to search, or searches are illegal.
 Therefore, resulting evidence must be suppressed.
 See, State v.
-Fort, 660 N.W.2d 415, 419 (Minn.
-2003).
+Fort, 660 NW2d 415, 419 (Minn.
+Supreme Court 2003).

 What does all this mean?
 And how can you use this information?
 We can make practical use of it both prospectively and retrospectively.
-It can both avoid future problems and help solve problems from the past.
-For more practical tips, see our:
+And it can both avoid future problems and help solve problems from the past.
+For practical tips, see:

 Looking ahead: expansion of the stop

 Why ask that question?
-Because the police officer will then have to stop a moment and evaluate.
-Can she justify, at that moment, articulable, reasonable suspicion sufficient to expand the scope of the stop or prolong the length of the detention?
+Because the police officer will need to stop a moment and evaluate.
+Can she justify at that moment, articulable, reasonable suspicion sufficient to expand the scope of the stop or prolong the length of the detention?

 If the police officer is not invoking a “stop” or is terminating it due to lack of justification; the officer will then let you go, with or without your ticket.
-That would be your cue to leave in an orderly way. (“Free to go” means leave now.)
+That’s your cue, to leave in an orderly way. (“Free to go” means leave now.)

 Defense Attorney Thomas Gallagher sees two common fact patterns for expanded stops and prolonged detention – dog-sniff searches and consent searches.